Cross-Industry Expansion of Smart Wearable Technology

 Wearable Technology in Healthcare

 Thanks to advanced electronics, sensors, and batteries, state-of-the-art healthcare wearables keep attracting more users: their market share is forecasted to reach $27.49 billion by 2026.
 People expect wearables to assist them with healthcare needs and alert them about when to seek a medical professional.
 This kind of technology can help us define and control how, when, and where they can receive medical services.

 - Patients, who can regularly monitor their health conditions without external help, while the data about their wellbeing is automatically transferred to their healthcare provider.

 - Healthcare providers, who can rely on biometric wearables to collect the most accurate and up-to-date information about their patients and plan their schedules based on their patients’ health conditions.

 - Insurance providers, who can use the data from the wearables to prevent insurance fraud and ensure healthcare providers take adequate measures in every case.

 Unfortunately, wearables for medical use don’t get adopted all that quickly.
 Every piece of technology that is responsible for people’s health has to be well thought through, developed, and extensively tested, which takes a lot of time and investment.
-While some and blood pressure or glucose trackers are already being used, most of the innovative healthcare-oriented wearables still have to prove their accuracy and dependability.
+While some smart health watches and blood pressure or glucose trackers are already being used, most of the innovative healthcare-oriented wearables still have to prove their accuracy and dependability.
 Even though there are prototypes of emotion tracker wearables, such devices remain a thing of the future.